Skip to main content

 Why It Matters

 Casein's slow-release property makes it uniquely suited for periods when you won't be eating for many hours — most commonly overnight.
-Research has shown that consuming 30 to 40 grams of casein before bed supports overnight muscle protein synthesis, reducing the muscle breakdown that naturally occurs during a 7 to 8 hour fasting window.
-Like whey, casein is a complete protein.
-It contains slightly less leucine per serving than whey (about 2.1 to 2.4 grams vs. whey isolate's 2.7 to 3.0 grams), but its sustained delivery means amino acids are available for a longer period.
+Research has shown that consuming 30 to 40 grams of casein before bed supports overnight muscle preservation, reducing the breakdown that naturally occurs during a 7 to 8 hour fasting window.
+Like whey, casein is a complete protein with a strong amino acid profile, but its sustained delivery means amino acids are available for a longer period.

 What to Look For